Synonym: St Vitus' dance

 - There is a female preponderance reported in most studies.

 - A predisposition runs in families.

-- The incidence of Sydenham's chorea reflects that of rheumatic fever.
+- The incidence of Sydenham's chorea reflects that of RF.
 It is rarely seen in developed countries nowadays.
 In developing countries, the rate is much higher but with much variation and often poor recording.

 - Both primary and recurrent episodes are equally common.